-End your NPS Survey Question with Thank You Message
+End your NPS Survey Question with a Thank You Message

 According to a Rockefeller Corporation study, 68% of customers turn their backs on companies because they feel unappreciated.
-Always appreciate the efforts of your customers and connect with their emotions to develop a long-term customer relationship.
+Always appreciate the efforts of your customers and connect with their emotions to develop long-term customer relationships.

 Always send a Personalized Post-Survey message/mail or express thanks to your respondents.
 Expressing gratitude can easily connect your customers with your brand.

 - Thank You Message for the Detractors: Thank you for your valuable feedback.
 We highly respect your suggestions.
 We will reach out to you in the future to explore more about how we can further improve our product/service to exceed your expectations.

 - Thank You Message for the Passives: Thank you for your valuable feedback.
 Your thoughts, ideas, and suggestions are really important to us as we strive to improve the product and make it more business-centric.